Harshithaviswanathan/sql_custom_shell/README.md

 ⚙️ How to Run

 Compile the C program:
-gcc user.c -o user
+gcc final_new.c -o final_new

-Run the shell script to start the database shell: bash ./sample.sh
+Run the shell script to start the database shell: bash ./.sh